10 Reasons for Honors Nursing

 – Marissa Alligood Merson, candidate for Honors Degree with Distinction, Class of 2012

-- "I think that honors nursing is a great experience.
-I was originally hesitant to do the Honors Program here at Delaware, but I am so thankful that I did.
-I loved living in the honors dorms with students from all different majors, but still having the honors commonality with them."
+- “I was originally hesitant to do the Honors Program here at Delaware, but I am so thankful that I did.
+I loved living in the honors dorms with students from all different majors."

 – Colleen O'Connor, Class of 2014